zchee/neovim-wiki/Installing-Neovim.md

     nix-env -iA nixpkgs.neovim

-For instructions on how to install the Python modules, see [`:help provider-python`].
+For the Python modules use:

+    nix-env -iA nixos.python35Packages.neovim

+For standalone nix
+    nix-env -iA nixpkgs.python35Packages.neovim

+Replace python35 with python27 for the python 2 packages.

 ## CRUX